 Tandem with Field Updates designs are designs that utilize Partial Reconfiguration flows.
 The Update Region is a Reconfigurable Partition, and each User Application that is inserted into that partition is a Reconfigurable Module.
-General debug within Reconfigurable Modules is not yet supported, but debug is supported for the Field Update use case.
-Follow these instructions to set up the design framework that supports insertion of ILA and VIO debug cores within the Update Region.
+General debug within Reconfigurable Modules is now supported in the Vivado Design Suite 2017.1.
+For complete details, see Chapter 8 of Vivado Design Suite User Guide: Partial Reconfiguration (UG909) [Ref 18].